-Race or Ethnicity Data to Insert
+Race and/or Ethnicity Data to Insert

 American Indian or Alaska Native

 Asian

-Black or African American Unduplicated counts of persons who participated
+Non-Hispanic Black or African Unduplicated counts of persons who participated

-Hispanic in activities or received services directly from
+American in activities or received services directly from

-Native Hawaiian or Other program staff or volunteers
+Hispanic or Latino program staff or volunteers.

+Middle Eastern or North African 1 0

+(MENA)

-Pacific Islander
+Native Hawaiian or Pacific Islander

-White
+Non-Hispanic White

-Two or more races

-Other - Specify Unduplicated counts of persons who participated in activities or received services directly from program staff or volunteers for the most prevalent other racial/ethnic group for which there is no category; specify the category in the text box

-Unknown Unduplicated counts of persons who participated in activities or received services directly from program staff or volunteers if the data was not collected, or if the participant declines to state or does not identify with the other racial/ethnic categories and is not included in the count for "other" Subtotals Automatically generated Note: The subtotal of the Children, Primary Caregivers, and Providers columns must match the corresponding totals in the Population Served section.
-Total Population Served Automatically generated
+Other - Specify Unduplicated counts of persons who participated in activities or received services directly from program staff or volunteers.
+This category should be used only when an individual identifies with a racial or ethnic group that is not included in the predefined categories.
+Additional Guidance for Reporting "Other - Specify" Race/Ethnic Categories: To ensure accurate representation, the "Other - Specify" category should not aggregate multiple racial or ethnic groups into a single entry.
+Instead, when individuals identify with a race or ethnicity not listed in standard categories, their specific background should be recorded separately using a descriptive text field.
+For example: Instead of reporting "Other - Specify" as a single, combined total, report each identified group individually.
+This approach ensures that smaller populations are acknowledged and visible and improves data clarity, supports equity efforts, and provides a more accurate reflection of the diverse communities served.
+Unknown Unduplicated counts of persons who participated in activities or received services directly from program staff or volunteers if the data was not collected, or if the participant declines to state or does not identify with the other racial/ethnic categories and is not included in the count for "other"

+Automatically generated

+Automatically generated

+Subtotals

+Total Population Served

-In this format, all race groups are of non-Hispanic ethnicity.
-Hispanic persons of any race are reported under the category of Hispanic ethnicity.
-Based on U.S. Office of Management and Budget guidelines: "Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity," Federal Register, Vol. 62, No. 210, 1997).
+^{} Based on U.S. Office of Management and Budget guidelines: "Revisions to OMB's Statistical Policy Directive No. 15: Standards for Maintaining, Collecting, and Presenting Federal Data on Race and Ethnicity," Federal Register, Vol. 89, No. 62, 2024.
+See reference for more information, including expanded definitions and examples for each category).

-Primary Language Spoken in the Home
+Primary Language Spoken at Home